dux-fortinet/fortiflexvm-doc/source/modules/fortiflexvm_configs_list_info.rst

     .. option:: ZTNA

       ZTNA/VPN (number of endpoints).
-Number between 0 and 25000 (inclusive).
-Value should be divisible by 25.
+Value should be 0 or between 25 and 25000.

       :type: int

     .. option:: EPP

       EPP/ATP + ZTNA/VPN (number of endpoints).
-Number between 0 and 25000 (inclusive).
-Value should be divisible by 25.
+Value should be 0 or between 25 and 25000.

       :type: int

     .. option:: chromebook

       Chromebook (number of endpoints).
-Number between 0 and 25000 (inclusive).
-Value should be divisible by 25.
+Value should be 0 or between 25 and 25000.

       :type: int